CDP ROI: Risk management

 Minimizing the risk of data leakage needs to be a priority for brands and for marketers, which means they need to know that every part of their ecosystem is compliant with the most up-to-date security measures.
 But, with the sheer number of vendors that make up a martech stack, that’s a tall order.
 Fortunately, the right CDP can provide you with filters and controls to track and govern where data is being sent as well as how it’s being collected and stored.

 Reducing compliance risk is only going to become more important as new regulatory standards are put in place, including the upcoming GDPR, that threaten significant penalties non-compliance.
 The GDPR is an important piece of legislature paving the way for other regulatory measures for customer data.
-To help you better understand what the GDPR is and how a CDP can help address the challenges brands will face upon its enforcement, we created this free in-depth guide and resource center.
+To help you better understand what the GDPR is and how a CDP can help address the challenges brands will face upon its enforcement, we created this free in-depth guide.

 Questions to ask: Is your business subject to GDPR?
 What are the compliance costs and risks for your business and how can a CDP help to offset some of both?

 Ready for more?
 Click here to check out the next post in this series, where you will learn how to develop the fourth part of a CDP business case. >>